 If you don't care about hitting any overclocking records, you could save some money over our choice above by using something like the Hyper 212 EVO from Cooler Master.
 It does the best job of giving you a decent overclock at that price point.
 It gives you most of the performance of the most expensive water and fan coolers, but without the inflated price.

 If you want to go with something a bit more premium, I've recommended the Corsair H100i as a liquid CPU cooler above.
 It should allow you to get all the overclock you'll want and keep your CPU cool.

 I recently wrapped up my post on the best mid-tower gaming cases.
 Clearly there are a plethora of different case options that would work really well here.
 Looking at budgets and value for the money you pay, I'll narrow it down to two that I like right now.

 If you go with a full-tower Case I'd go with the Phanteks Enthoo Pro.
-For a smaller case, that's about half the price, I like the Corsair Carbide 200R.
+For another option that's about half the price, I like the Corsair Carbide 200R and the NZXT S340.